RealyUniqueName/DateTime/README.md

 Timezone database
 ---------------
 Unless you reference `Timezone` class somewhere in your code, it will not be compiled.
-But you will still be able to get local time by `dateTimeInstance.local()` method.
+But you will still be able to get local time by `DateTime.local()` method.

 Full timezone database is ~116Kb.
 It becomes less then 50Kb when gziped by web server.
 Timezone database will be compiled into your binary only if you use `Timezone` class somewhere in your code.